tgianko/deemon/README.md

 of the vm is printed in the end.
 The start-up of the vm will take a couple minutes (see the corresponding issue).

-IMPORTANT: If at some step something did not work out and the problem is fixed it is important to do a COMPLETE reset.
+**IMPORTANT**: If at some step something did not work out and the problem is fixed it is important to do a **COMPLETE** reset.
 Basically deleting the vm-folder and using a fresh version.
 No relative restart is possible and will just end in even more weird and confusing error messages.